-Of course, they all play legendary Fender instruments conceived by a late-blooming accountant.
-Clarence Leonidas Fender (1909-1991) would be 102 years old today.
+And of course, they all favor the legendary Fender instruments conceived by a late-blooming accountant named Clarence Leonidas Fender (1909-1991).

 Leo Fender was born in a barn not far from what would become Disneyland, California on August 10, 1909.
 His parents grew oranges.

 Leo loved tinkering from an early age.
 At 13, he visited his uncle’s electronics shop.
 He became mesmerized by a spare-parts radio his uncle had built and the loud music playing from it.
 His passion was born.

 Yet when the Depression started, he declared an accounting major.
 After graduation, Leo joined Consolidated Ice and Cold Storage Company as a deliveryman and eventually became their bookkeeper.